Lasya-G/Lasya-iiitb-ASIC/README.md

 We can code the flop as synchronous, asynchronous or both.

-Let us take a look at the aynchronous flop.
+Let us take a look at the aynchronous reset flop.
 Use the following commands:
 ```
 $ iverilog dff_asyncres.v tb_dff_asyncres.v
 $ ./a.out